Home » Blog » Out-of-Band Management: What It Is and Why You Need It

 What is out-of-band management?

-Out-of-band (OOB) management involves controlling network infrastructure and workflows on an out-of-band network.
+Out-of-band management (OOBM) involves controlling network infrastructure and workflows on an out-of-band network.
 An out-of-band network is an entirely separate network that runs parallel with your production (or in-band) network but doesn’t rely on any of the same infrastructure or services.
-OOB management allows teams to administer network infrastructure remotely on a dedicated connection, such as secondary Fiber or cellular LTE, that will remain available even if the in-band network goes down from an equipment failure, ISP outage, or ransomware attack.
+OOBM allows teams to administer network infrastructure remotely on a dedicated connection, such as secondary Fiber or cellular LTE, that will remain available even if the in-band network goes down from an equipment failure, ISP outage, or ransomware attack.

-Out-of-band management provides a lifeline for teams to access critical remote infrastructure when the production network is offline, allowing them to immediately begin troubleshooting and repairing the issue to restore services ASAP.
-With OOB, companies save money on recovery expenses, and minimize the duration and business impact of downtime.
+Out-of-band management provides a lifeline for teams to access critical remote infrastructure when the production network is offline.
+It allows them to immediately begin troubleshooting and repairing the issue to restore services ASAP.
+With OOBM, companies save money on recovery expenses, and minimize the duration and business impact of downtime.

 • Improve network performance: Performing resource-intensive management, automation, and orchestration workflows on the out-of-band network reduces the strain on the production network for better speed and reliability.

-• Streamline repairs and rebuilds: OOB provides the ability to deploy the tools and applications needed to isolate, cleanse, rebuild, and restore services that have been affected by failures and ransomware.
+• Streamline repairs and rebuilds: OOBM provides the ability to deploy the tools and applications needed to isolate, cleanse, rebuild, and restore services that have been affected by failures and ransomware.

 The security and resilience benefits of out-of-band management are discussed further below.